A BSDEs approach to pathwise uniqueness for stochastic evolution equations: Introduction

-Coming into the details of our approach, first notice the particular structure of equation \eqref{nonlinear_stochastic_eq_intro} which in the BSDE literature is referred to as {\it structure condition}: the drift belongs to the image of the diffusion operator $G$.
+First notice the particular structure of equation \eqref{nonlinear_stochastic_eq_intro}, which in the BSDE literature is referred to as {\it structure condition}: the drift belongs to the image of the diffusion operator $G$.
 Under the basic Hypothesis \ref{hyp_1} the existence of a (unique in law) weak mild solution given by

-$t\in[0,T]$, directly follows by an infinite dimensional version of the Girsanov theorem, see e.g. \cite[Proposition 7.1]{Ondre04} and \cite[Section 10.3]{dpz92}.
+$t\in[0,T]$, directly follows by an infinite dimensional version of the Girsanov theorem, see e.g. \cite[Proposition 7.1]{Ondre04} and \cite[Section 10.3]{DPsecond}.

-As we have mentioned before FBSDEs have been already applied to the problem of regularization by noise for semilinear stochastic wave equations, see \cite{MasPri17}.
-Here we are able to avoid the assumption of \cite{MasPri17} that $A$ (in the backward equation) is the generator of a group of bounded linear operators.
-We consider the following family of FBSDEs (involving the Ornstein-Uhlenbeck process $(\Xi_\tau^{t,x})$ in the forward equation)